 The notes can be synchronised with various targets including the file system (for example with a network directory) or with Microsoft OneDrive.
 When synchronising the notes, notebooks, tags and other metadata are saved to plain text files which can be easily inspected, backed up and moved around.

 Joplin is still under development but is out of Beta and should be suitable for every day use.
 The UI of the terminal client is built on top of the great terminal-kit library, the desktop client using Electron, and the Android client front end is done using React Native.

-Three types of applications are available: desktop (Windows, macOS and Linux), mobile (Android and iOS) and for terminal (Windows, macOS and Linux).
+Three types of applications are available: for the desktop (Windows, macOS and Linux), for mobile (Android and iOS) and for terminal (Windows, macOS and Linux).
 All applications have similar user interfaces and can synchronise with each others.

 To start it, type

 For usage information, please refer to the full Joplin Terminal Application Documentation.

 - Support notes, to-dos, tags and notebooks.

 - Offline first, so the entire data is always available on the device even without an internet connection.

 - Ability to synchronise with multiple targets, including the file system and OneDrive (NextCloud and Dropbox are planned).